 Diet of Baby Opossums

 Adults are well equipped with scavenging and searching for food items, but their honey bee-size newborn opossums stay in their mother’s pouch for about 80 days.
 They came outside their mother’s pouch only after they became mature enough to scavenge on their own.

-Slugs, birds’ eggs, snails, worms, and cockroaches are some of the favourite diets of a baby Opossum.
+Slugs, birds’ eggs, snails, worms, and cockroaches are some of the favorite diets of a baby Opossum.
 If you find an orphaned, hungry young opossum, try feeding them cat food or pet food; they will surely enjoy it.

 Foods to Avoid Feeding Domestic Possums

 For domestic Possums, you can feed them foods with high protein and low fat, cooked food, and certain vegetables.

 The fact that these marsupials can eat almost anything is actual, but to an extent, for there are some foods you need to avoid giving them.
 These foods include Bread, Cake, Biscuits, raw meat, almonds, cheese, onions, dairy products, green potatoes, junk food, and cooked bones.
 Raw meat is typically hazardous for their health as it contains parasites such as Toxoplasma gondii.

 An excessive amount of supplemented food with pure forms of vitamin A or D is not recommended.
 Large quantities of fruits, canned cat food, chicken or other meats, and human baby cereals are not advisable foods for these marsupials.